-The Challenge involves running two full-day workshops.
+The challenge involves running two full-day workshops.
 The workshops will increase the potential for competitors to succeed in their search for early end users and paying customers (sometimes they are different).

 The best solutions:

-meet customer need
+meet customer needs

-contain a viable business model
+contain a viable business model.

 These workshops expose competitors to customer centric co-design methodology and best practices in undertaking Innovation Driven Enterprise (IDE) entrepreneurship.